Klipper3d/klipper/docs/Pressure_Advance.md

 speed (eg, 100mm/s), zero infill, and a coarse layer height (the layer height should be around 75% of the nozzle diameter).

-Prepare for the test by issuing the following G-Code command:
+Prepare for the test by issuing the following G-Code commands:
 ```
 SET_VELOCITY_LIMIT SQUARE_CORNER_VELOCITY=1 ACCEL=500
+SET_PRESSURE_ADVANCE ADVANCE_LOOKAHEAD_TIME=0
 ```
-This command makes the nozzle travel slower through corners and to emphasize the effects of extruder pressure.
+These commands make the nozzle travel slower through corners and they emphasize the effects of extruder pressure.
 Then for printers with a direct drive extruder run the command:
 ```